The list of 10 best perennials for the sun is based on four criteria. The selected plants:

 - Are in bloom (collectively) from one end of the growing season to another

-Note carefully that the present list is meant to be distinct from that I've composed for drought tolerant perennials.
-Some of the plants below will hold up well under dry conditions -- but not all of them.
-Performing well in the sunshine with... sufficient water is quite a different matter from a perennial's tolerating dry soil.
+Note carefully that the present list is meant to be distinct from drought-tolerant perennials.
+Some of the plants below will hold up well under dry conditions—but not all of them.
+Performing well in the sunshine with sufficient water is quite a different matter from a perennial's tolerating dry soil.
 Beginners sometimes conflate these two characteristics.

 01 of 10

 There are many types of salvia.
 Some are perennials; by contrast, the widely grown red salvia plants are annuals.
 The perennial type in the photo is 'Caradonna.'
 It has dark flowers like those of 'May Night,' but the spikes are narrower, giving them a more delicate appearance.
 Both differ in color from 'Blue Hill,' whose flowers are lighter and, true to its name, more of a blue.